Fugu: Cost

+In China, packaged farmed fugu cost CN¥330 (US$50) per kilogram as of February 2023.

 Treatment

-The symptoms of tetrodotoxin poisoning include dizziness, exhaustion, headache, nausea, or difficulty breathing.
+The symptoms of tetrodotoxin poisoning include dizziness, exhaustion, headache, nausea, and difficulty of breathing.
 The person remains conscious but cannot speak or move.
 In high doses, breathing stops and asphyxiation follows.

 There is no known antidote, and treatment consists of emptying the stomach, administering activated charcoal to bind the toxin, and putting the person on life support until the poison has worn off.
-Toxicologists have been working on developing an antidote for tetrodotoxin.
+Toxicologists have been working for years on developing an antidote for tetrodotoxin.